 Pro: Puppet Violence (+4pts)

-I was not a fan of a lot of the comedy in this movie, but I thought the violence worked really well (comedically).
+I was not a fan of a lot of the comedy in this movie, but I thought the violence worked really well comedically.
 The scenes where Melissa McCarthy was brawling with puppets were pretty entertaining.
-Part of this was just the silly fact that it looked like Melissa McCarthy was fighting stuffed animals, but it was also funny because of how unusual it was.
-I think most audiences will know what to expect with a rated-R comedy starring Melissa McCarthy and a puppet, but the fight scenes still felt fresh in an entertaining way.
+Part of this was just the silly fact that it looked like Melissa McCarthy was ridiculously fighting stuffed animals, but it was also funny because of how unusual it was.
+I think most audiences will know what to expect with an rated-R comedy starring Melissa McCarthy and a puppet, but the fight scenes still felt fresh in an entertaining way.

 Con: Immature Comedy (-8pts)

 Unfortunately, I felt that the majority of this movie’s comedy missed its mark.
 It felt like most of the jokes were written by middle school boys and for middle school boys.
 The sexual humor was unnecessarily juvenile and stupid, and it was honestly so ridiculous that it frequently took me out of the movie, and I normally do not dislike dirty humor.
 We saw puppet ejaculation, a puppet sex shop and porn studio, extremely hairy puppet bush, and more.
 All of these raunchier moments completely fell short for me, but this was not the only type of comedy that did not work for me in this movie.